onqtam/headjack/docs/why/15_THE_WAY_FORWARD.md

 wheeler eye
 https://www.organism.earth/library/document/participatory-universe
 https://www.organism.earth/library/docs/john-archibald-wheeler/participatory-universe.jpg
+> "We are not only observers.
+We are participators.
+In some strange sense this is a participatory universe." - [John Wheeler](https://www.azquotes.com/quote/1458863)

 > "Big history is about placing ourselves in relationship to the universe on the dimensions of time and complexity." - [What Is Big History and Why Does It Matter? by Gregg Henriques](https://www.psychologytoday.com/intl/blog/theory-of-knowledge/202312/what-is-big-history-and-why-does-it-matter#:~:text=Big%20history%20is%20about%20placing%20ourselves%20in%20relationship%20to%20the%20universe%20on%20the%20dimensions%20of%20time%20and%20complexity.)